New 4-H Volunteer Requirements

 Planning for the Year

-Review the weekly e-news for important dates.
+- Review the Greene Clover for important dates

 Schedule your meetings to help 4-H members meet these deadlines.
 For example, 4-H project enrollments are due in March, so plan to hold a club meeting in late February for members to finalize project choices.